techscour/robomatic/README.md

-robomatic
+Robomatic: A Mechanization as a Service demo
 =========

-minimal demo of Mechanization as a Service

 This is a toy version of the TechScour Systems Mechanization As A Service (MASS) system.
 It demonstrates the basic functions of Internet soft robots including:

-specification
+* specification
-search
+* search
-synthesis
+* synthesis
-statusing
+* statusing
-sequencing
+* sequencing

 demo directions (linux only):

-bundle
+1. bundle
-bundle exec ruby server.rb
+2. bundle exec ruby server.rb
-sh doit.sh
+3. sh doit.sh

 These commands run a client script that demonstrates the functions of robomatic.